CogNetSys/MetaStrata/README.md

 #### Description of Software

 This project implements an enhanced version of the **Takata et al. experiment** as described in their [research paper](https://arxiv.org/pdf/2411.03252).
-It simulates autonomous agents moving in a grid, exchanging messages, and building memories based on their surroundings.
+It simulates autonomous entities moving in a grid, exchanging messages, and building memories based on their surroundings.

 The application is built using **Python** with **FastAPI**, uses **Supabase** as the database, and **Redis** for caching.
 It uses Groq Cloud for super fast LLM model inference speeds.
 It also includes a WebSocket client for interactive logging.

 #### Description of Experiment

-Explore the spontaneous emergence of individuality, social norms, and collective intelligence in multi-agent systems powered by Large Language Models (LLMs).
-This project replicates and extends the groundbreaking work from the paper "Spontaneous Emergence of Agent Individuality Through Social Interactions in LLM-Based Communities" by Ryosuke Takata et al.
+Explore the spontaneous emergence of individuality, social norms, and collective intelligence in multi-entity systems powered by Large Language Models (LLMs).
+This project replicates and extends the groundbreaking work from the paper "Spontaneous Emergence of Entity Individuality Through Social Interactions in LLM-Based Communities" by Ryosuke Takata et al.

-With agents starting from a uniform state, this simulation demonstrates how personalities, emotions, and behaviors evolve organically through cooperative communication.
-Using Supabase and Redis, the application implements a grid-based environment where agents interact via natural language, generating insights into emergent phenomena such as hashtags, hallucinations, and shared narratives.
+With entities starting from a uniform state, this simulation demonstrates how personalities, emotions, and behaviors evolve organically through cooperative communication.
+Using Supabase and Redis, the application implements a grid-based environment where entities interact via natural language, generating insights into emergent phenomena such as hashtags, hallucinations, and shared narratives.

 ---

 ## 🌟 Features

-- **No predefined individuality:** Agents begin as homogeneous entities, with unique traits emerging through interaction.
+- **No predefined individuality:** Entities begin as homogeneous entities, with unique traits emerging through interaction.
 - **Emergent phenomena:** Witness the rise of shared norms, emotional synchronicity, and creative hallucinations in a simulated community.
 - **Scalable architecture:** Built on Python's FastAPI, with Supabase for persistence and Redis for caching, ensuring efficient simulation management.
-- **Research-focused:** A platform for studying the dynamics of collective intelligence and individuality in LLM-based agent communities.
+- **Research-focused:** A platform for studying the dynamics of collective intelligence and individuality in LLM-based entity communities.

 ---